paulsengroup/hictk/docs/telemetry.rst

 Telemetry
 #########

-Starting with version vx.x.x of hictk we introduced support for telemetry collection.
+Starting with version v2.1.0 of hictk we introduced support for telemetry collection.

 This only applies when hictk is invoked from the CLI (i.e. not to libhictk).